slim-template/slim/README.md

       h1 id="headline"
         == page_headline

-### Treat multiple lines of code as text that should bypass parsing.
+### Treat multiple lines of code as text that should bypass parsing

     # Use a pipe ('|') or backtick ('`') to start the escape.
     # Each following line that is indented greater than